top of page

 Artist.
 Historian.
 Speaker.

-She earned a degree in Cultural Studies from The University of New Orleans, and has traveled to nine countries and twenty-four states in support of her work.
+Her practice explores how disability, perception, and power shape historical record-keeping and public memory.
+Duplessis earned a degree in Cultural Studies from The University of New Orleans, and has traveled to nine countries and twenty-four states in support of her work.
+She is the creator of Denver's first visually accessible ‘I VOTED’ sticker and the 2023 recipient of the Denver Mayor’s Award for Excellence in Arts and Culture.

-In 2024, Duplessis was selected to lead the Colorado Black Equity Study, a two year historical research program that will document practices and policies that have caused harm to Black Coloradans, preventing access to wealth, health, education and justice.
+In 2024, Duplessis was selected to lead the Colorado Black Equity Study, a two year historical research program that will document practices and policies that have caused harm to Black Coloradans.
+Preventing access to wealth, health, education and justice.

 7079104055467865350.jpeg